yunyty/es/README.md

 - Orbwalker Magnet (Melee Champions)
 - Map Exploit, See your Enemies at all times (Works on certian conditions)
 - Juke Tracker (Shaco Q, Flash)
+- Auto Shield, Supports almost all champions with Shields and Heals in the game